 |4.
 Practice||Rehearse what you want to say.|

 Step 3.
-Have a conversation with your employer
+Have the conversation with your employer

 Here’s a template you might follow for the conversation: